dotjasonhwang/remote-development-intro/src/chapter2/CHAPTER2.md

 Run `git status` in your terminal to see which files have been changed and need to be committed.

-Run `git add basics.py` to stage your change.
+Run `git add src/chapter2/basics.py` to stage your change.
 Staging a change is preparing it to be saved in your Git history.

 Run `git commit`.
-In the window that pops up, name your commit something descriptive, such as "Added variable definitions and completed basics.py exercises".
+In the window that pops up, name your commit something descriptive, such as "Added variable definitions and completed chapter 2 exercises".
+Then close the commit window.

-Run `git push` to upload your committed changes to your remote repository on GitHub.
+Run `git push` to upload your committed changes to your forked repository on GitHub.

 ## Done ✅